the most up-to-date marketing strategies

-Friction can be described as any point during which your site visitor is confused, can’t find their way forward, don’t know what to do to complete an order, are unsure about their purchase, or have questions or objections that go unanswered by your site design.
+It can be described as any point during which your site visitor is confused, can’t find their way forward, don’t know what to do to complete an order, are unsure about their purchase, or have questions or objections that go unanswered.

 “Canvas gallery wrap.”
 You know what it is, we know what it is.

 This is the root of a huge problem in art websites – the flat, 2D image for sale with an option to buy it as a “canvas gallery wrap.”